 Should I leave my alcoholic partner?

-Living with an alcoholic and be dangerous.
+Living with an addict on the final stages of alcoholism and be dangerous.
 If an alcoholic is a danger to you and your children’s safety, it is firmly advised that you relocate to a safe environment.
 By doing this, you are helping them take responsibility for their actions as well, and alert your spouse that they need to change.
 If you’re wondering how to approach an alcoholic that has violent tendencies, this is the way to do it.

 Similar to any addiction recovery, this process will take some time – maybe months or even years.
 It now depends on the alcoholic’s character, personality, and choices.
 You will also have to learn how to help an alcoholic that doesn’t want help to speed up things